From Bangkok to Pattaya: 5 Best Ways to Get There

 Minivans cannot be booked in advance and can only be paid for in cash before you get on.
 The Bangkok-Pattaya minivan ride (which includes a few stops along the way) is slightly more expensive than the bus.
 The vans leave from Bangkok towards Pattaya from sunrise till early evening, every 45 minutes.
 To get a seat, just arrive at the station, search for a minivan with a Pattaya sign on the window, and wait for a free space.

 Space for luggage is limited – if you have a lot of bags with you, you'll either be refused a ride or asked to pay for a second seat to account for the extra use of space.

 Trains are not the most convenient way to travel between Bangkok and Pattaya, but if you still want the very Thai experience of using local transportation, this might be your best chance.

-Both trains leave from Bangkok's Hua Lamphong train station and cost around 1 USD.
+Both trains leave from Bangkok's Hua Lamphong train station and are the cheapest transportation option you'll find to get you to Pattaya.
 Since reservations aren't possible for these trains, make sure you arrive at the station early to secure a seat.

 More Related Articles on PlanetWare.com

 Exploring Pattaya: Discover everything this popular beach destination has to offer in our Top-Rated Tourist Attractions in Pattaya article.
 Need help selecting the best location for your hotel?
 Check out our recommendations on Where to Stay in Pattaya: Best Areas & Hotels.
 This will not only help with location but also hotel selection.